 In an increasingly busy and noisy world we can sometimes find ourselves feeling anxious and alone.
 Mental health seems to be discussed in the media on a daily basis but for those who are feeling depressed, anxious and stressed this can offer little comfort.
 Most of us at one time or another need some extra help and support.
 Psychotherapy and counselling can offer the support and guidance that you need, whether dealing with new challenges that you're struggling with or emotions and difficulties that you have carried alone for too long.

 How can I help?

 I am an experienced Adult and Adolescent Psychotherapist and Counsellor practising counselling and psychotherapy in Harley Street London, Brentwood Essex and Hoddesdon in Hertfordshire.
 I provide counselling and psychotherapy in a safe, confidential and non-judgmental environment.
 Within my private practice I work with individuals on an open-ended or time limited basis for an agreed time period, with the aim of enabling you to enhance your life and change unhelpful patterns and behaviours.
 My Harley Street psychotherapy practice is a short walk from Oxford Circus and Marylebone.
 The Warley Hill Practice in Brentwood and my Hertfordshire practice are within easy reach of public transport or by car.

 Psychotherapy in Harley Street and Brentwood

-I am an experienced counsellor and have been successful in helping clients through counselling and psychotherapy who have experienced difficulties with stress, anxiety, depression, panic attacks, self harm, eating disturbances, relationship issues and bereavement to name a few.
+I am an experienced therapist and have been successful in helping clients through counselling and psychotherapy who have experienced difficulties with stress, anxiety, depression, panic attacks, self harm, eating disturbances, relationship issues and bereavement to name a few.
 I also work extensively with patients suffering with chronic fatigue syndrome, fibromyalgia and related illnesses.
 Making the decision to look for a counsellor can be daunting, but it is the first step.
 My counselling and psychotherapy practices in Harley Street and Brentwood offer a confidential, quiet and reflective space where we can explore whatever is on your mind.

 How does Psychotherapy and Counselling work?